Updated: 3 days ago

 What is the CE mark for?

-The CE mark is a symbol used to recognize products which conform to the standards set forth by the European Council for toy safety.
+The CE mark is a symbol affixed to the package of product to recognize which product confirms to the standards set forth by the European Council for toy safety.
 The product safety directive applies to all products manufactured in Europe or imported into Europe from a third country.
 If you manufacture your games in Europe you should also have a CE test report.
 Check the EC Europa website.

 Does my board game need a CE mark on it?